 "Murder in the Adirondacks" bigger and better in 2015

 "Murder in the Adirondacks," Craig's 1986 best-selling account of the Chester Gillette - Grace Brown murder case of 1906 has been completely re-written and updated for republication in 2015.

 The new edition has 150 photos, many of which have not been published in over 100 years.
 The updated version of "the murder that will never die" includes information about the 2006 centennial, the 2005 opera, the 2007 publication of Chester's prison diary as well as new details about Chester's early life in Hawaii and the states of Washington, California and Ohio.

 The book will have a new cover and a new look and for the first time will be available as an e-book.
 Look for it in 2015 from North Country Books.

 CRAIG WRITING TOWN HISTORY

-3/16/12 -- Voters in the town of Stratham, N.H. voted last night to raise the funds to hire Craig to write a revised history of the Town of Stratham for its 300th anniversary in 2016.
+The town of Stratham, N.H. has selected Craig to write a new history of the town for its 300th anniversary in 2016.

 Craig plans a very readable, anecdotal history, full of intersting and fun-to-read articles rather than the dull collectons of names and events that make up a traditional town history.